anthonyero/SVG-logo-maker/README.md

 ## Testing

 Tests were implemented in the `shapes.test.js` file and utilize the Jest package.
-The tests implemented ensure that each shape class can successfully create a new instance of the desired shape, invoke the shapes' `setColor()` method, and the `render()` method.
+The tests implemented ensure that each shape class can successfully create a new instance of the desired shape, invoke the shapes' `setColor()` and  `render()` methods.
 All three shape-specific classes passed their respective tests.

 To run these tests on your local machine, utilize the following command: